-The proposed code amendment does not include measures to preserve or enhance wildlife.
-Any development-related land use action will be required to comply with Ch.
+This a non-project, legislative action only.
+Any development-related land use action in the area affected by the proposed code amendments will be required to comply with Ch.
 19.07, Environment, including standards for fish and wildlife habitat areas.